 - Graduation Rate Disclosure Statement: The calculation of graduation rates are listed as the percentage of diploma/degree-seeking undergraduate students in a particular year (entering cohort) completing their program on-time (150%).
 Cabarrus College utilizes the data from the Integrated Postsecondary Education Data System (IPEDS) Outcomes Measure to monitor and evaluate graduation rates for all undergraduate students.
-For more information, please visit the Student Achievement and Success Section under Student Consumer Information on the college's website: https://atriumhealth.org/education/cabarrus-college-of-health-sciences/student-consumer-information Information on campus safety and security including crime statistics is available on the College website (www.cabarruscollege.edu). - Information on Financial Aid is available upon request from the Financial Aid Office.
+For more information, please visit the Student Achievement and Success Section under Student Consumer Information on the college's website: Student Consumer Information | Cabarrus College of Health Sciences Information on campus safety and security including crime statistics is available on the College website Safety and Security | Cabarrus College of Health Sciences) - Information on Financial Aid is available upon request from the Financial Aid Office.